XiaoruiZhu/blog/about/index.md

   creditlink: https://xiaoruizhu.github.io/about/
 ---

 This is personal site of Xiaorui (Jeremy) Zhu, who is a doctoral student at University of Cincinnati, Lindner College of Business.
-His major is Business Analytics which is also called quantitative analysis.
-He is an enthusiast of data motivated analysis, machine learning, statistical computing and methodology.
-He loves to learn new knowledge and can quickly become skilled at them.

-## Self-motivated learner

-He always tries to sharpen his skills in statistics, R and finance.
-His several research experiences enriched his skills in statistics and data analysis.
-He believe that different computer languages will strengthen problem-solving skills.
-So he frequently uses R, SAS and Python.

-He is also passionate in analyzing finance problems and asset valuation by using statistical quantitative methods, machine learning and data mining techniques.
+His major is Business Analytics.
+Before coming to the University of Cincinnati, he received an MS in Finance from the Penn State University and a master of applied statistics from Beijing University of Technology.

+His research interests include high dimensional statistics, machine learning, quantitative finance, and its applications.
+In quantitative finance, he studied volatility models of financial time series with heavy-tailed innovation.
+His another project is predicting corporate bankruptcy and demystifying nonlinear relationships.

-His goal is to combine what he have learned in statistics and finance and to put them into practices.
-Creating great things that will benefit the general public is his dream.
+He believes that stay Hungry, stay Foolish, and stay Creative is the secret to success.
+And he dreams of being able to create meaningful things that will benefit the general public.

-<a markdown="0" href="{{ site.url }}/research" class="btn">Find more research.</a>
+<a markdown="0" href="http://homepages.uc.edu/~zhuxr/" class="btn">Find more research</a>
+<a markdown="0" href="http://www.airione.org/shiny/" class="btn">Find his Shiny Apps</a>

 [^1]: Example: *domain.com/category-name/post-title*